THE WINTER DROVING

 Projections: Jason Threlfall

 A 2 woman show set in and around a beautifully illuminated ice cream van.
-Commissioned for Light Up Lancaster 2015 and created in collaboration with Kate Drummond.
-Delight is a family, night time performance and was delivered to over 900 at the event, including the giving away of beautiful hand made paper "delights"...
+Commissioned for Light Up Lancaster 2015.
+Created in collaboration with Kate Drummond.
+Delight is a glittering, 2 woman street theatre piece.
+Interactive & family friendly – an after dark delight!
+A night time piece made for family audiences celebrating small joys and wonderment in our beautiful, fragile world.

 AFTER THE STORM